camwestwood/xapi/recipes/readinglist/view-reading-list.md

-# viewed reading list item
+# viewed reading list

 ## Purpose

 ### Actor
-The Actor entity is used to identify the individual that is viewing a reading list item.
+The Actor entity is used to identify the individual that is viewing a reading list.
 It uses the Jisc Profile common entity [ActorA](/common_structures.md#actora).

 #### Entity properties: